Sustainable Historic Preservation

 Exterior and Interior Materials

-While LEED does not yet focus on the value of durable materials in sustainable building, use of durable, renewable natural materials conserves resources in the long-term and is one of the significant sustainable aspects of historic buildings.
-Consider the embedded energy of existing materials in approaching rehabilitation of interior spaces.
+While LEED® is now more focused on the value of durable materials in sustainable buildings, the extensive use of durable, renewable natural materials conserves resources in the long-term and is one of the significant sustainable aspects of historic buildings.
+Consider the embodied energy of existing materials in approaching rehabilitation of interior spaces.

-Conversion of a former manufacturing building in Richmond, VA.
-Durability of Materials: few points are given for the durability and long life cycle of traditional building materials.
+Conversion of a former manufacturing building in Richmond, Virginia.
+Durability of Materials: few points are given for the durability and long life-cycle of traditional building materials.
 Energy is also saved if it is not necessary to manufacture, transport, and install new materials.
 Durable trusses, historic brick, and useable skylights are all materials that both define the character of this industrial building and can be incorporated into the building's new use.

 Outside Air Introduction and Exhaust Systems